-These central institutions consist of: a talking library, situated in 53117 Bonn, Graurheindorfer Str.
-151a, firstname.lastname@example.org.
-Here books are recorded onto CDs and cassettes and lent to the library’s members.
-The main accent is placed on religious literature for the benefit of blind users.
-Of course, world literature publications in German language are also available and may be lent by the blind.
-German-speaking people living abroad may also apply to the library to receive literature.
-Under the commission of the DKBW the following talking newspapers are also produced, which appear monthly or bi-monthly: Lux Vera, St. Raphael, Feierstunden, L’Osservatore Romano.
+One of these institutions is the audio-book library, where books are recorded onto CDs and lent to its library members.
+The library offers a huge range of world literature, magazines, text books or religious literature, available in Braille print, as download or Daisy-CD.
+German-speaking people living abroad may also apply for the library to receive literature.
+Under the commission of the DKBW, the following newspapers are also produced, which appear monthly or bi-monthly: Lux Vera, St. Raphael, Feierstunden, L’Osservatore Romano.
 Additionally the breviary of the Catholic Church is also being produced.

-Groups or organizations desiring to ask for DKBW’s help can apply for it directly or via FIDACA.
-Member organizations of the FIDACA can be found in the Internet under www.fidaca.org.
+Groups or organizations desiring to ask for DKBW’s help can apply for it directly: email@example.com